MichaelDee98/TensorFlow2-AdaIN/README.md

-# TensorFlow2 AdaIN implementation
+# TensorFlow2 AdaIN Implementation
 This is an implementation of [AdaIN](https://arxiv.org/abs/1703.06868) paper in TensorFlow 2.
 The script contains only the training algorithm.
-# How to use it.
+# How to use it
 1. Download vgg19 normalized from [here](https://github.com/elleryqueenhomels/arbitrary_style_transfer)

 2. Insert the paths to wikiart and train2014 datasets or other datasets.